Explainer: Responses Page

 Response Rate

 The Response rate tab displays a completion chart, detailing survey responses over time.
-This can be a useful tool for tracking responses and in particular, the impact of any communications push for the survey (such as reminder emails or any external marketing push).
+This can be a useful tool for tracking responses and in particular, the impact of any communications push for the survey (such as reminder emails or any external communications push).
 This chart can be easily shared as a downloadable PDF with the survey title and description included.
 A useful feature for communication such as a weekly report etc. Please note that only completed responses are displayed on the chart.

 Response Rate graph